ETAAcademy/ETAAcademy-Audit/Articles/06_ZK_Security.md

 # ZK Security: 10 Vulnerabilities and Mitigation Approaches

 Zero-Knowledge (ZK) systems are designed to provide privacy and security by enabling a prover to convince a verifier that they know a secret without revealing the secret itself.
 However, vulnerabilities can arise at various layers of a ZK system, which can compromise its integrity, soundness, and zero-knowledge properties.
-These layers include the **circuit arithmetization layer**, **compilation transformation layer**, **proof and verification layer**, and **system integration layer**.
+These layers include the **circuit arithmetization**, **compilation transformation**, **proof and verification**, and **system integration**.

-Vulnerabilities at the circuit arithmetization layer are typically caused by programming errors or insufficient constraints, which can affect the system's reliability and integrity.
-Vulnerabilities at the compilation transformation layer arise from errors during the compilation process, leading to incorrect constraint representations.
-Vulnerabilities at the proof and verification layer may involve the prover falsifying a proof, which undermines the verification process.
-Finally, vulnerabilities at the system integration layer occur in the external components interacting with the zero-knowledge proof system, especially when implicit constraints are not properly checked.
-Each layer's vulnerabilities can jeopardize the normal operation of the system and introduce significant security risks.
+Vulnerabilities in the circuit arithmetization layer usually come from coding mistakes or weak constraints, which can impact system reliability and security.
+At the compilation layer, issues arise when errors during compilation lead to incorrect constraints.
+In the proof and verification layer, attackers might forge proofs, compromising the verification process.
+System integration vulnerabilities often come from external components interacting with the ZK proof system, especially when implicit constraints aren't properly enforced.
+Weaknesses in any of these layers can put the entire system at risk.

-The impact of these vulnerabilities primarily manifests in three areas: compromising **soundness**, which allows incorrect proofs to be mistakenly accepted; compromising **completeness**, causing valid proofs to fail verification; and compromising **zero-knowledge**, potentially leaking sensitive information such as private keys or secret inputs.
-Therefore, the security of a ZK system depends on the precise implementation of each layer, as any vulnerability at any layer can affect the overall system's privacy and security.
+These vulnerabilities mainly impact three key areas: **soundness**, where false proofs get wrongly accepted; **completeness**, where valid proofs fail verification; and **zero-knowledge**, where sensitive data like private keys or secret inputs might leak.
+Keeping a ZK system secure depends on getting every layer right—any weakness at any point can put the whole system’s privacy and security at risk.

 ---

-## 1. **Range Validation Issues in Zero-Knowledge Circuits**
+## 1. **Range Validation**

 One common vulnerability in ZK systems is **range validation**.
 From low-level field arithmetic to high-level protocol design, a lack of proper range checks can lead to errors in computation or security flaws.